 It's so stupid.

-They're not gonna find the emails.
+No, they're not gonna, they're not gonna find the emails.

-They're not gonna find the emails means does not mean you know, delete them, bleach bit them, acid wash them, and then bust up your hard drives.
+They're not gonna find the emails means, does not mean, you know, delete them, bleach bit them, acid wash them, and then bust up your hard drives.

 Really?